FEL-GameDev/saas-template-laravel/README.md

 - Open the project in your code editor and open a terminal
 - Run `composer up` to install Laravel and its dependencies
-- Run `composer require --dev barryvdh/laravel-ide-helper` for helping your IDE know about fields in your models
 - Run `npm install` to install the necessary packages
 - Generate an application encryption key using `php artisan key:generate` (this is also available in the web browser if you navigate to the correct address for the public folder)
 - Run `php artisan migrate`
 - Run `npm run dev` to start the vite compiler
 - Check out `localhost/saas-template-laravel/public`

 ### Configure a local convenience domain

 - Open up windows hosts file `C:\Windows\System32\drivers\etc`
 - Add hosts record for example
   `127.0.0.1	mysaaslocal.com`

 - Open up the xampp `https-vhosts.conf` file from `C:\xampp\apache\conf\extra`
 - Add a record here for your virtual host

 ```shell
 <VirtualHost *:80>
 	DocumentRoot "C:/xampp/htdocs/saas-template-laravel/public"
 	ServerName mysaaslocal.com
 </VirtualHost>
 ```

 - Restart your apache server using xampp
 - Visit your new convenience domain in the browser
 - Profit.